droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 > [!abstract]+ **Challenging Strahd**
 > If, at any point during the encounter, a player challenges Strahd or insists that he must be defeated, Strahd smiles, admits he's "never been one to decline a challenge," and invites the player to defeat him—right here, right now—if they can.
 He promises to make no effort to stop them for the first thirty seconds of their assault.
 >
 > If the player declines, Strahd dismisses them as a coward, noting with disappointment, "A pity.
 I had hoped for better."
-If the player accepts, Strahd allows them to attack him for five full rounds.
+If the player accepts, Strahd allows them to attack him for four full rounds.
 During this time, each attack the player makes against Strahd automatically hits, and Strahd automatically fails all Strength and Dexterity saving throws.
 >
 > When the five rounds have elapsed, Strahd says, "Impressive determination—if ultimately futile."
 He adds, "Now, let us see how you fare when the true game begins."
 >